James W. Carroll

-James W. Carroll Jr. is an American attorney and government appointee, who served as director of the Office of National Drug Control Policy in the Trump Administration from February 9, 2018 until January 20, 2021.
+James William Carroll Jr. is an American attorney and government appointee, who served as director of the Office of National Drug Control Policy in the Trump Administration from February 9, 2018 until January 20, 2021.

 Education

 Carroll received his B.A. from the University of Virginia and his J.D. degree from George Mason University.

 Career

 General Counsel in the Office of Management and Budget, and an attorney in the Office of the White House Counsel for Presidents Donald Trump and George W. Bush.
 He later served as the White House Deputy Chief of Staff.